osisoft/OCS-Docs/Content_Portal/Documentation/SequentialDataStore/indexes.md

 To help those using compound indexes, .NET client libraries methods also allow the use of tuples for indexes.

 **Notes:**
 - Compound indexing only applies to SdsTypes.
-In other words, there is no compound indexing for secondary indexes which are on SdsStreams.
+In other words, there is no compound indexing for secondary indexes that are on SdsStreams.
 For more information see [SdsStreams](xref:sdsStreams#indexes).
 - The examples below are for compound indexes on SdsTypes and not of secondary indexes on SdsStreams.